Robert P. Schumaker

-Robert P. Schumaker is an American academic and Professor of computer science at the University of Texas at Tyler, best known for creating AZFinText, a news-aware high-frequency stock trading system.
-Schumaker is also known as a Sports Analytics expert for his pioneering work using Twitter tweet sentiment to predict sports outcomes and is currently active in both prescription drug interactions and covid-19 vaccine allergies.
-Schumaker is also the founder and Director of the Data Analytics Lab.
+Robert P. Schumaker is an American data scientist and professor of computer science at the University of Texas at Tyler.
+He is the founder and director of the Data Analytics Lab in the Soules College of Business.
+His research focuses on predictive data analytics, financial text mining, healthcare informatics, and sports analytics.
+Schumaker is best known for creating AZFinText, a news-aware high-frequency stock trading system.
+Schumaker is also known as a Sports Analytics expert for his pioneering work using Twitter tweet sentiment to predict sports outcomes and has published research in is prescription drug adverse interaction and COVID-19 vaccine allergies.

-Biography
+Education

-Schumaker received a B.S. degree in Civil Engineering from the University of Cincinnati, an MBA in Management and International Business from the University of Akron and a Ph.D. in Management Information Systems from the University of Arizona.
+Schumaker received a B.S. degree in civil engineering from the University of Cincinnati, an MBA in Management and International Business from the University of Akron and a Ph.D. in Management Information Systems from the University of Arizona.
+While at the University of Arizona, Schumaker created the Arizona Financial Text (AZFinText) System which learns the words used in financial news articles to predict future stock prices.

-While at the University of Arizona, Schumaker created the Arizona Financial Text (AZFinText) System which machine learns the words used in financial news articles to predict future stock prices.
+Academic Career

-Schumaker also works in the field of Sports Analytics authoring numerous papers on greyhound and harness racing prediction as well as using Twitter sentiment to predict Premier League and NFL matches.
-He has also authored a book on the subject, Sports Data Mining (2010; ISBN 978-1-4419-6729-9).
+He is currently professor of computer science at the University of Texas at Tyler.
+He previously held faculty positions at Central Connecticut State University, Cleveland State University, and Iona College.